Campus Safety + the Campus Safety Report

 Students may only use facilities when a dedicated staff member is present or proper checkout has occurred.
 Any unauthorized use of the facilities will result in loss of privileges.

-Unsupervised Use of Sewing Labs
+Unsupervised Use of the Sewing Lab

 Procedures + Requirements